Skip to content

 The fragile chalk grassland relies on the land being grazed in the right way, whether by sheep, cattle, ponies or even rabbits.

-The South Downs National Park Authority's grazing project will support the development of conservation grazing across wider areas of the South Downs.
-To secure a long-term future for this project, part of the work is to establish conservation grazing as part of an economically- viable farming system.
+The South Downs National Park Authority's grazing project supported the development of conservation grazing across wider areas of the South Downs.
+To secure a long-term future for this project, part of the work was to establish conservation grazing as part of an economically- viable farming system.
 At the moment, we are creating geographical areas as grazing "hubs" and bringing ponies on to the land, principally for winter conservation grazing.
 We are gathering the results of this grazing by surveying the land over time to inform future ways to manage the land sustainably.

 For more information or to get involved please contact Cath.Jackson@Southdowns.gov.uk